Silence Between Songs

-Silence Between Songs is the second studio album by American singer Madison Beer.
-It was released on September 15, 2023 by Epic Records and Sing It Loud, and serves as the follow-up to Beer's debut studio album Life Support (2021).
-It spawned five singles prior to its release; "Reckless", Dangerous", "Showed Me (How I Fell in Love with You)", "Home to Another One", and "Spinnin".
-The album has been described as a pop and psychedelic rock record with elements of dream pop.
+Silence Between Songs is the second studio album by the American singer-songwriter Madison Beer.
+It was released on September 15, 2023, by Epic Records and Sing It Loud, and serves as the follow-up to Beer's first full-length album Life Support (2021).
+Silence Between Songs spawned five singles prior to its release; "Reckless", Dangerous", "Showed Me (How I Fell in Love with You)", "Home to Another One", and "Spinnin".
+The album has been described as a pop, dream pop, and psychedelic pop record with elements of psychedelic rock.

 In support of the album, Beer embarked on the Spinnin Tour in 2024.
 The album was nominated for Best Immersive Audio Album at the 66th Annual Grammy Awards.

 Background

-Beer released her debut album, Life Support, on February 26, 2021.
+Beer released her first full-length album, Life Support, on February 26, 2021.
 Soon after that, she embarked on her second headlining tour, The Life Support Tour in promotion of the album.

 On May 31, 2023, two days before the fourth single, "Home to Another One", Beer, along with Portnoy officially announced the title and the release date of September 15, 2023.

 "I got started really young doing this, and I feel like I've had a very busy 12 years or so in the industry and I kind of convinced myself that the moments where I was making music and when I was on tour and when I was my busiest was when I was growing," she shared of the metaphorical album title.
 "As I've gotten a little bit older, I realized it's actually been the moments that I've been able to tune out the noise and I've been able to be alone, really reflect and be more isolated where I've grown the most.
 So, it's the silence between songs and when the noise is turned off is when I feel like I've learned who I am the most."